 It's good for your SEO

-While Google takes many factors into account when it comes to rankings, reviews will help contribute to and boost your positioning in search engines.
+While Google takes many factors into account when it comes to rankings, reviews

 Adds to your credibility